Valeri1114/CV/README.md

 # Valeriia Pasichna

 # Biography

 I'm 27 years old.
-Currently i am a student of GMBA program in Tunghai University.
+Currently I am a student of GMBA program in Tunghai University.
 I have a Bachelor degree, my major is Hospitality Management and Master deegree in Fermentation and Winemaking